For your test run, you can integrate an InfluxDB time series database (beta) to stream raw and aggregated data.

 - in the Data Type column, choose Raw or Aggregated.
-(If only one of the data types is enabled for your tenant, the dropdown will be disabled and the relevant data type will be displayed.)
+(If only one of the data types is enabled for your tenant, the dropdown is disabled and the relevant data type is displayed.)

 Once you begin the test run, you can check the streaming data in the InfluxDB database using a monitoring tool such as Grafana.

 This section lists the measurements added to the InfluxDB database when the streaming agent is configured.

 Aggregated data measurements